kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 ## Bonus Task: Scavenger hunt - become a discord guru

 > **Description:** You will be using Discord a lot through the program - it's a fun app, I promise!
-Pick at least one Discord feature that you’ll explore on your own this weekend e.g., use music channel, play games, post a meme spoiler feature.
+Pick at least one Discord feature that you’ll explore on your own this weekend e.g., use music lounge, play games, post a meme with the spoiler feature.

-Here are short videos to wwalk you through some of Discord's fun channels
+Below are short GIFs to walk you through some of Discord's fun channels/features

 <aside>
      Music Lounge - you best bet when you want to unwind
 </aside>